 Satisfy your taste buds with delicious Bavarian-inspired bites provided by the Genetti Hotel & Suites.

 This is an obvious one, but the zoo will be open all night for perusing!
-Unfortunately this does not include Parakeet Landing as the birds need their beauty sleep (and the exhibit isn’t wired for lighting).
+Unfortunately this does not include Parakeet Landing as the birds need their beauty sleep…and their enclosure isn’t wired for lighting.

 Learn More about the Cause